jiayunpang/hsp_embedding/README.md

     conda install -c conda-forge openbabel

+A requirement.txt file is provided to be used to create a conda environment.

 # Disclaimer
 The code was written by non-experts in order to perform a specific task with a specific dataset.
 Please exercise caution and initiative in deploying the code.